Learn about our Adult Education or Human Resource Development Programs

 Frequently Asked Questions

-All prospective Ph.D. students are highly encouraged to meet with a program faculty member prior to applying to the program.
-This will allow the prospective student to ask questions about the program to ensure the program will meet their needs.
-Also, since faculty members make admission decisions, this is an opportunity for prospective students to find out what the programs are looking for in applicants.
+All prospective Ph.D. students are highly encouraged to meet with a program faculty member prior to applying to the program, to ask questions and ensure that it will help meet your goals.
+These meetings can also serve as opportunities for prospective students to find out what type of candidates the program is looking for.

 Prospective students are encouraged to apply early, especially if they are wanting to be considered for awards, such as fellowships and assistantships.

-Full-time PhD students are eligible to apply for Graduate Assistantships.
+Full-time Ph.D. students are eligible to apply for Graduate Assistantships.
 These assistantships pay for nine hours of tuition, as well as a monthly stipend.
-These assistantships range from assisting with courses, teaching undergraduate courses, and assisting with research.
+These assistantships range from assisting with courses, teaching undergraduate courses, or assisting with research.